albzan/eclipse-nvda/readme.md

 ### Main Features:
 * Play different sounds while you use the Eclipse shortcut **CTRL+. (dot)** to identify whether an error or a warning is selected.
 * Play different sounds when you press **CTRL+S** to indicate if the saved file contains errors / warnings.
 * Play a sound when the Eclipse's **ContentAssist** code completion pops-up.
-You can access it by pressing the TAB Key;
+* Let the user to choose if she prefers the new behaviour of NVDA (automatically reading and braille autocompletion) or let the standard Eclipse behaviour where you can access ContentAssist by pressing the TAB Key;
 * Announce the breackpoint toggle while pressing **CTRL+SHIFT+B**.
 * Play a sound when you are in the editor during debug and you move on a line containing a breakpoint or in the current paused line.